 Beware and prepare for the following issues that increase the attack surface and present cybersecurity risks as the year progresses:

 - Cloud security.
-As more enterprises move data and applications to the cloud -- according to Hornetsecurity, 93% of businesses will be in the cloud within five years -- cloud security is becoming more important than ever.
+As more enterprises move data and applications to the cloud -- according to Hornetsecurity, 93% of businesses will be in the cloud by 2027 -- cloud security and mitigating cloud-based attacks are becoming more important than ever.
 Check out the top cloud security challenges.